adlrocha/go-fil-markets/docs/rfcs/continous-zkcp.md

-# State machine designs

-## Continous ZKCP
+**[!!]
+This will be removed soon.
+Keeping it here for completion for now.**

+# ~~Continous ZKCP~~ !!
+This is essentially zkcp-per-chunk
+This is fundamentally wrong.
+Hash-lock transactions are always done in Filecoin through a payment channel, so this is essentially the ZKCP-per-chunk.
-Is the traditional ZKCP proposal for chunks leveraging payment channels and partial payments.
+~~Is the traditional ZKCP proposal for chunks leveraging payment channels and partial payments.
 There is a voucher exchange with intermediate payments for each encryped chunk.
 The provider needs to release the key to redeem the vouchers and settle the payment channel.
-The client can't escape with the data sent (it is encrypted).
+The client can't escape with the data sent (it is encrypted).~~

-**Implementation requirements:**
+~~**Implementation requirements:**~~

 * Building the right proofs for the data to send them through data channel.
     - Proof for the whole data.
 * Hash-lock transactions in Filecoin